|IT Based Tactics||✓|

-In October, 2013 the Sanford Police Department announced it would begin sending letters to the registered owners of vehicles observed lingering in areas where known for street prostitution, with the goal of deterring prostitution “by stripping away the anonymity of the exchange.”
+In October 2013, the Sanford Police Department announced it would begin sending letters to the registered owners of vehicles observed lingering in areas known for street prostitution, with the goal of deterring potential sex buyers “by stripping away the anonymity of the exchange.”
 According to a police department news release, letters will only be generated when “an officer is sure the driver is not lost but, in fact, circling the block looking for a prostitute.”
 Additionally, the SPD will begin “utilizing license plate cameras to track and photograph vehicles that frequent areas of the city where prostitutes gather.”
-Once documented, police will mail a letter to the suspected john that includes a photo of the car, a description of the car and its license plate number, and the time when and location where it was seen.
+Once documented, police will mail a letter to the suspected male sex buyer that includes a photo of the car, a description of the car, its license plate number, and the time and location where it was seen.
 The news release stated:

 “The Sanford Community, in conjunction with the Sanford Police Department, is committed to improving the safety and security of the communities and streets within the City of Sanford.
 Numerous residents and business people have expressed their concerns regarding street prostitution in their neighborhoods.
 This community safety letter is our way of informing you of the important initiative underway within this neighborhood and to seek your support.
 There is a clear correlation between street prostitution and drug use, including crack cocaine, as well as a variety of health concerns including H.I.V and Hepatitis.
 Community members, including their children, are frequently finding used needles and condoms in playgrounds and public areas.
 The increased pedestrian and vehicle traffic has a direct effect on the quality of life for the community and we need your help to improve this community.
 In order to maximize the efforts of community leaders in securing safe streets for their children, the Sanford Police Department kindly asks that you help the members of these communities.
 You can do your part by refraining from bringing your vehicle into this area unnecessarily.
 The Sanford Police Department applauds the efforts of this neighborhood in attempting to make it a safe community for its families and children.
 On their behalf, we welcome your support for this important community safety initiative.”